NValsted/AutoSoundMatch/README.md

 ## Run
 A python-driven CLI is provided with `asm-cli.py`, which defines useful routines for managing data and training/evaluating models and the NSGA-II algorithm.
 An even higher-level interface is provided with make targets in the Makefile.
-To setup and run the entire experiment in the monophonic setting, simply run the following command from the root of this repo:
+To setup and run the entire experiment in the monophonic setting, simply run the following command from the root of this repo (make sure you've also fetched submodules):

 ```bash
 make mono-benchmark